-In both her writing and painting, Judith Ellen Sanders focuses on feeling, flow, and dimension.
+Judith Ellen Sanders is a painter and writer with a love for the beauty of science, the vibrancy of color, and the power of words.
 Born and raised in New York, at one point in her career, delighted by the subtle and beautiful step-by-step changes flowing through the cell, Judith went to graduate school to study biochemistry.
-While in class the flow of molecules into and out of the cell looked to her like a graceful dance of synthesis and synergy so much so that as she studied she continued to write and paint.
+While in class the flow of molecules into and out of the cell looked to her like a graceful dance of synthesis and synergy so much so that as she studied she continued to paint and write.
 At graduation she crossed the stage for her diploma and walked back into the studio with her love of the beauty and flow of science in hand.
-She now writes and paints full-time always with the goal of putting a lens on possibility, poignancy, and expansiveness.
+She now paints and writes always with the goal of putting a lens on possibility, poignancy, and expansiveness.

 Judith's work has been on display at the Johnson & Johnson Research and Development Gallery and there have been solo exhibits of her work at the UMass Medical School Hospital in Worcester, the Interchurch Center in New York City, and the Jasper Rand Art Museum, among others.
 Her work has been part of many group shows and she has won awards such as the Ray Kimmel Memorial Award at the Faber Birren National Color Award Show which was awarded by Roxana Marcocci of the Museum of Modern Art.
 She also won first prize for her painting "Freed Spirits" for the Brigham and Women's Hospital Card Donation Program, and has given talks on her favorite subject - the pathways of possibility - at the Grace Institute in New York City, the Whitehead Institute for Biomedical Research at MIT in Cambridge, Massachusetts, and Liaison International.

-Judith's work is part of many private and corporate collections including Wellington Management, the Baystate/University of Massachusetts Biomedical Research Institute, Mount Auburn Hospital in Cambridge, Massachusetts, RE/MAX Leading Edge, and most recently Chapel Bridge Park Research and Development Campus in Newton, Massachusetts.
-Also, Baystate Health commissioned to have her two-panel painting "Circles of Light I and II" reproduced onto Plexiglass for their Children's Hospital Specialty Center where it is now on permanent display.
+Judith's work is part of several private and corporate collections including Wellington Management, Baystate/UMass Biomedical Research Institute, Mount Auburn Hospital, and most recently the A.T.
+Still Medical School in Mesa, Arizona, and Chapel Bridge Park Research and Development Campus in Newton, Massachusetts.
+And, as her work translates well to a variety of mediums, Baystate Health commissioned to have Judith's two-panel painting "Circles of Light I and II" reproduced onto Plexiglass for their Children's Hospital Specialty Center where it is now on permanent display.

 “Circles of Light I and II” | two 30” x 30” panels on plexiglass Commissioned by Baystate Health and now on permanent display